BA Hons. (Oxford), MSt (Oxford), PhD (University of Pennsylvania)

 I came to Aberdeen as a Lecturer in Hispanic Studies in 2002, after completing a BA in History and a Masters in Social Anthropology at Oxford University, a PhD in Anthropology at the University of Pennsylvania, and having taught Anthropology at the University of St Andrews.
 I have been doing research in Mexico since 1992, and I have also done research since 2008 in the East Bay Area of northern California.

-As well as teaching in Hispanic Studies, I am Director of the Centre for Citizenship, Civil Society and Rule of Law for which I have been responsible for the following recent and ongoing activities:
+As well as teaching in Hispanic Studies, I am Director of the inter-disciplinary Centre for Citizenship, Civil Society and Rule of Law (CISRUL) which focuses on the study of political concepts in the world.

-Most of my current writing is on different aspects of citizenship:
+Most of my recent writing has been on different aspects of citizenship:

 1. Knowing history, being citizens in Mexico

 My book Knowing History in Mexico: An Ethnography of Citizenship was published by the University of New Mexico Press in October 2012.
-It has been reviewed so far in the journals The Americas (in English) and in Social Anthropology (in French).
+It has been reviewed so far in The Americas, Oral History Review, Journal of Latin American Studies, International Social Science Review, European Review of Latin American and Caribbean Studies, Journal of Anthropological Research, Bulletin of Latin American Research, Relaciones (in Spanish) and Social Anthropology (in French).

 I pose two questions in the book: What is history?
 And why do people value it?
 Basing my inquiry on fieldwork near Guadalajara in west Mexico, I focus on one reason for which people commonly value history—knowing history is said to make for better citens, which helps to explain why history is taught at schools worldwide and history questions are included in citizenship tests.
 I combine my Mexican fieldwork with my personal experience of history in Scottish schools and at Oxford University to try to pinpoint what exactly it is that makes people who know history seem like better citizens.